6 Hidden Cemetery Costs No One Talks About

 5. Headstone Creation Upcharges

-Some people believe you must purchase a headstone or memorial through a cemetery—that’s not actually the case.
+Some families believe you must purchase a headstone or memorial through a cemetery—that’s not actually the case.
 Most cemeteries outsource this service, typically to non-local providers.
 To save money in headstone upcharges and receive other advantages, like personal customer service and access to quality materials, we recommend families work directly with a reputable memorial provider.

 Our Headstone Design Guide helps you learn about what’s possible for a memorial—as well as what might not be allowed—so that you can design and purchase a memorial that is as unique and memorable as the person it’s made to honor.
 Click here to see the guide.